Jacques Monod: Personal life

 Monod was born in Paris to an American mother from Milwaukee, Charlotte (Sharlie) MacGregor Todd, and a French Huguenot father, Lucien Monod, who was a painter and inspired him artistically and intellectually.
 He attended the lycée at Cannes until he was 18.
 In October 1928 he started his studies in biology at the University of Paris.

 In 1938 he married Odette Bruhl (d.1972).

 During World War II, Monod was active in the French Resistance, eventually becoming the chief of staff of the French Forces of the Interior.
 He was a Chevalier in the Légion d'Honneur (1945) and was awarded the Croix de Guerre (1945) and the American Bronze Star Medal.
 Monod became a member of the French Communist Party after the end of the Second World War, but distanced himself from the party after the Lysenko Affair.
 He became a close friend of Albert Camus, Nobel laureate in literature who had also been active in the French Resistance and shared Monod's criticism of the Soviet system.

 Monod, then a professor at the University of Paris, supported the student protests of May 68 and, along with several fellow Nobel laureates, appealed to president Charles de Gaulle on the students' behalf.

 Jacques Monod died of leukemia in 1976 and was buried in the Cimetière du Grand Jas in Cannes on the French Riviera.

+He enjoyed sailing and playing the cello.